victimsnino/ReactivePlusPlus/docs/Specific vs Dynamic.md

 Each of this objects obtains user-defined callbacks to call when some event happens (on_subscribe, on_next/on_error/on_completed and etc).
 To store it in C++ we have two ways with its own prons and cons:
 - store it explicitly via template type
-  - [+] No heap allocations
+  - :heavy_check_mark: No heap allocations
-  - [+] Fast invoking (with possible inlining)
+  - :heavy_check_mark: Fast invoking (with possible inlining)
-  - [-] Template parameter makes each instance "uniq"
+  - :x: Template parameter makes each instance "uniq"
-  - [-] No way to store it somehow in containers/class members without pain
+  - :x: No way to store it somehow in containers/class members without pain
 - use type-erasure mechanism
-  - [+] Avoiding of template parameters
+  - :heavy_check_mark: Avoiding of template parameters
-  - [+] Easy to store in containers/class members/input arguments of functions
+  - :heavy_check_mark: Easy to store in containers/class members/input arguments of functions
-  - [-] In most cases heap allocation during constrution
+  - :x: In most cases heap allocation during constrution
-  - [-] More usage of memory even for cheap objects (std::function or pointer to allocated type)
+  - :x: More usage of memory even for cheap objects (std::function or pointer to allocated type)
-  - [-] Indirect invoking (most probably via pointer or virtual functions)
+  - :x: Indirect invoking (most probably via pointer or virtual functions)

 ReactivePlusPlus provides ability to use both of this ways to make usage experience optimal!
 Each of mentioned above core parts has two different specifications: `specific_` and `dynamic_`.